Dissolution of Austria-Hungary: Dissolution

 Since my ascent to the throne, I have been constantly trying to lead my people out of the horrors of war, which I am not responsible for.

 I have not hesitated to restore constitutional life and have opened the way for peoples to develop their own state independently.

 Still filled with unchangeable love for all My peoples, I do not want to oppose the free development of My Person as an obstacle.

 I recognize in advance the decision that German Austria will make regarding its future form of government.

 The people took over the government through their representatives.
 I waive any share in state affairs.

 At the same time, I am releasing My Austrian Government from office.

 May the people of German Austria create and consolidate the reorganization in harmony and forgiveness.
 The happiness of my peoples has been the goal of my hottest wishes from the beginning.

 Only inner peace can heal the wounds of this war.

 Seit meiner Thronbesteigung war ich unablässig bemüht, Meine Volker aus den Schrecknissen des Krieges herauszuführen, an dessen Ausbruch ich keinerlei Schuld trage.

 Ich habe nicht gezögert, das verfassungsmäßige Leben wieder herzustellen und haben den Völkern den Weg zu ihrer selbständigen staatlichen Entwicklung eröffnet.

 Nach wie vor von unwandelbarer Liebe für alle Meine Völker erfüllt, will ich ihrer freien Entfaltung Meine Person nicht als Hindernis entgegenstellen.

 Im voraus erkenne ich die Entscheidung an, die Deutschösterreich über seine künftige Staatsform trifft.

 Das Volk hat durch seine Vertreter die Regierung übernommen.
 Ich verzichte auf jeden Anteil an den Staatsgeschäften.

 Gleichzeitig enthebe ich Meine österreichische Regierung ihres Amtes.

 Möge das Volk von Deutschösterreich in Eintracht und Versöhnlichkeit die Neuordnung schaffen und befestigen.
 Das Glück Meiner Völker war von Anbeginn das Ziel Meiner heißesten Wünsche.

 Nur der innere Friede kann die Wunden dieses Krieges heilen.

 Karl I's refusal to abdicate was ultimately irrelevant.
 On the day after he announced his withdrawal from Austria's politics, the German-Austrian National Council proclaimed the Republic of German Austria.
 Károlyi followed suit on 16 November, proclaiming the Hungarian Democratic Republic.

-Following the restoration of the monarchy in Hungary, Karl vainly attempted to reclaim his throne in Budapest, only to be denied and exiled.
+Following the restoration of the monarchy in Hungary, Karl (Charles IV of Hungary) attempted to reclaim his throne in Budapest, but these attempts failed and he was exiled.